sap-tutorials/Tutorials/tutorials/hana-dbx-export-import/hana-dbx-export-import.md

     EXPORT INTO PARQUET FILE 'gs://hc-service-account@hc-storage-proj.iam.gserviceaccount.com:-----BEGIN PRIVATE KEY-----MIIEv...-----END PRIVATE KEY-----@hc-storage-bucket/maintenance2.parquet' FROM MAINTENANCE;
     ```

     >An alternative to the above SQL commands is to use the Export Data Wizard.
-The Wizard can be accessed by right-clicking a table or view and choosing **Export Data**.
+The Wizard can be accessed by right clicking a table or view and choosing **Export Data**.
 When using the export wizard, the "gs://" prefix is not needed when specifying the GCS Path.
     >
     >    ![Export Data Wizard](exportGCSWizard.png)